prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     Are you sure?
-(Type uppercase yes): YES root@debian:~$ cryptsetup luksDump /dev/sda3 | grep -A1 ^LUKS LUKS header information
+(Type uppercase yes): YES (initramfs) cryptsetup luksDump /dev/sda3 | grep -A1 ^LUKS LUKS header information

 ### Moving `/boot` to the root file system ###

-(The moving itself can be done from the normal system, no need to use a live CD or an initramfs shell.)
+(The moving operation can be done from the normal system.
+No need to reboot into a live CD or an initramfs shell if the root file system resides in a LUK1 device.)

 To ensure data is not modified while it's being copied, remount `/boot`
 read-only: